Project and Forget: Solving Large-Scale Metric Constrained Problems: Introduction

-Another approach is to use traditional active set methods such as Sequential Linear/Quadratic Programming \cite{slp,sqp}.
+A third approach is to use traditional active set methods such as Sequential Linear (Quadratic) Programming \citep{slp,sqp} or the algorithm from \cite{SCHITTKOWSKI20092999}.
 In general, these methods maintain a set of constraints $C$ that is assumed to be the true set of active constraints.
 During each iteration, they \emph{completely} solve the sub-problem defined by the constraints in $C$.
-They then check which of the constraints in $C$ are inactive and remove those constraints from $C$.
+They then check which of the constraints in $C$ are inactive and remove those constraints.
 They also search for and add new violated constraints.
-These methods run into the problem that each iteration is computationally expensive and in some cases may not be tractable because of the large number violated constraints.
+These methods run into the problem that each iteration is computationally expensive and, in some cases, may not be tractable because of the large number violated constraints.
 If the size of $C$ is reduced, then the number of iterations becomes too large, again making the problem intractable.

 One final approach is to use cutting planes.
-The performance of this method is heavily dependent on the cut selection process (see \citet{Dey2018TheoreticalCT, Poirrier2019OnTD} for deep discussions about the cut selection process).
-The discovery of Gomory cuts \cite{gomory1960algorithm} and other subsequent work such as branch and bound, has led to the viability of the cutting plane method for solving mixed integer linear programs.
+The performance of this method is heavily dependent on the cut selection process (see \citet{Dey2018TheoreticalCT, Poirrier2019OnTD} for deep discussions).
+The discovery of Gomory cuts \citep{gomory1960algorithm} and other subsequent methods such as branch and bound, has led to the viability of the cutting plane method for solving mixed integer linear programs.
 This success has, however, not transferred to other problems.
 In general, if the cuts are not selected appropriately, the algorithm could take an exponential number of iterations; i.e., it might add an exponential number of constraints.
 To use this method, we must show for each problem that the specific cutting plane selection method results in a feasible algorithm (see \citet{Chandrasekaran2012TheCP} for an example).

+We note that the only method that has found any success for metric constrained problems is the Lagrangian based method known as the cyclic Bregman method \citep{BREGMAN1967200}.
+This was first used by \cite{Brickell2008TheMN} to solve metric constrained problems.
+Follow up work such as \cite{itml, veldt, veldt2} also used this methods or variants of this methods to solve metric constrained problems.
+Although, we note the significant drawbacks to this approach above.